hainingpan/HartreeFock_GPT/Prompt_template.md

 EXAMPLE:
 For a $\hat{H}=\vec{\psi}^\dagger H \vec{\psi}$, where $\vec{\psi}=\begin{pmatrix} \psi_a \\ \psi_b \end{pmatrix}$ and $\vec{\psi}^\dagger=\begin{pmatrix} \psi_a^\dagger & \psi_b^\dagger \end{pmatrix}$, we can expand it as  $\hat{H}=\sum_{i,j=\{a,b\}} \psi_i^\dagger H_{i,j} \psi_j$.

-## Convert Hamiltonian in real space to momentum space (continuum version)
+## Convert noninteracting Hamiltonian in real space to momentum space (continuum version)
 **Prompt:**
 Now you will be instructed to convert the total noninteracting Hamiltonian in the second quantized form from the basis in real space to the basis by momentum space.
 To do that, you should apply the Fourier transformation to {real space creation op} in the real space to the {momentum space creation op} in the momentum space, which is defined as {def of Fourier Transformation}, where $r$ is integrated over the {entire real space|first Briiloun zone}.
 You should follow the EXAMPLE below to apply the Fourier transformation.